-The academy has a comprehensive Risk Register, which is used in conjunction with regular financial reporting to monitor the operational and financial performance of the academy.
-Based on the strategic plan, the governing body undertakes a comprehensive review of the risks to which the academy is exposed.
-The governing body identifies systems and procedures, including specific preventable actions which should mitigate any potential negative impact on the academy.
+The Academy has a comprehensive Risk Register, which is used in conjunction with regular financial reporting to monitor the operational and financial performance of the Academy.
+Based on the strategic plan, the governing body undertakes a comprehensive review of the risks to which the Academy is exposed.
+The governing body identifies systems and procedures, including specific preventable actions which should mitigate any potential negative impact on the Academy.

 A thorough appraisal is undertaken in the subsequent year of the existing risks and any emerging risks, for example, those arising from changes to national funding policy and/or local circumstances.
-In additional to the annual review, the governing body will also consider any risks which arise during the year, for example, as a result of a new area of work being undertaken by the academy.
+In additional to the annual review, the governing body will also consider any risks which arise during the year, for example, as a result of a new area of work being undertaken by the Academy.

-An Internal Auditor performs thorough testing of the financial and compliance systems and reports back to the governing body with recommendations.
+An Internal Auditor performs thorough testing of the financial and compliance systems and reports back annually to the governing body with recommendations.

-A Risk Register, covering low, medium, and high level risks, is maintained at academy level.
-The Risk Register identifies the key risks, the likelihood or those risks occurring, their potential impact on the academy and the actions being taken to reduce and mitigate the risks.
+A Risk Register, covering low, medium, and high level risks, is maintained at Academy level.
+The Risk Register identifies the key risks, the likelihood or those risks occurring, their potential impact on the Academy and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised as low, medium and high using a consistent scoring system.

-The academy's approach to risk management is supported by a risk management training programme which raised awareness of risk throughout the academy.
-In addition the Senior Leadership Team incorporate risk management in their self-assessment reports and quality improvement plans.
+The Academy's approach to risk management is supported by a risk management training programme which raised awareness of risk throughout the Academy.
+In addition, the Senior Leadership Team incorporate risk management in their self-assessment reports and quality improvement plans.

-Outlined below is a description of the principal risk factors that may affect the academy.
-However, not all factors are within the academy's control and other factors besides those listed may also adversely affect the academy:
+Outlined below is a description of the principal risk factors that may affect the Academy.
+However, not all factors are within the Academy's control and other factors besides those listed may also adversely affect the Academy:

-Funding Levels: The unfunded increases to salaries and pension contributions, alongside changes to National Insurance and increased inflation, exposes the school to a higher risk of having a deficit budget and needing to make redundancies on the current funding levels.

-Government Funding - The Academy is fundamentally reliant on continued government funding through the Education Funding Agency (EFSA) and the Local Authority.
-The risk has and will be mitigated in a number of ways:

-- Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies - Ensuring that the academy is focused on those priority sectors which will continue to benefit from public funding - Contingency planning embedded into the academy budget process
+- Funding Levels: The unfunded increases to salaries and pension contributions, alongside increased inflation, continues to place the school at a higher risk of having a deficit budget and needing to make redundancies on the current funding levels. - Government Funding The Academy is fundamentally reliant on continued government funding through the Education Funding Agency (EFSA) and the Local Authority.
+The risk has and will be mitigated in a number of ways: - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies - Ensuring that the Academy is focused on those priority sectors which will continue to benefit from public funding. - Contingency planning embedded into the Academy budget process

-The Local Government Pension Scheme (LGPS) deficit presents a financial risk and a pension reserve has been created within the statutory accounts.
-At the end of August 2017 the scheme deficit had decreased from £901,000 to £780,000.
-The financial statements report the share of the LGPS deficit on the academy's balance sheet in line with the requirements of FRS17.
-The academy takes professional advice on this position, including guidance from Lincolnshire County Council and makes appropriate contributions on the basis of that advice to ensure that the deficit does not become unmanageable.
+• The Local Government Pension Scheme (LGPS) deficit presents a financial risk and a pension reserve has been created within the statutory accounts.
+At the end of August 2018 the scheme deficit had decreased from £780,000 to £621,000.
+The financial statements report the share of the LGPS deficit on the Academy's balance sheet in line with the requirements of FRS102.
+The Academy takes professional advice on this position, including guidance from Lincolnshire County Council and makes appropriate contributions on the basis of that advice to ensure that the deficit does not become unmanageable.